How to Set Your Freelance Rates Without Guessing

 Hourly rates are simple, but they can punish efficiency.
 Day rates work well for production, consulting, photography, video, design days, and on-site work.
 Project pricing is useful when the scope is clear and the client cares more about the outcome than your clock.
 Retainers can create stability when a client needs ongoing work.

 For beginners, start with a simple base rate and adjust from there.
 If the job is urgent, complex, risky, or requires specialist tools, charge more.
-If it is recurring, easy to deliver, and strategically valuable, you may price it more competitively.
-The point is not to find one sacred number.
-The point is to understand why the number changes.
+If it is recurring, easy to deliver, and strategically useful, you may price it more competitively.
+There is no sacred number.
+There is a floor, a sensible target, and a reason the number changes from job to job.

 - Copying another freelancer’s rate without knowing their costs, market, experience, or workload.